vynnux/leetcode-top-100-ts/README.md

 # LeetCode Top 100 Problems in TypeScript

 This project aims to solve the top 100 most common interview problems from LeetCode using TypeScript.
 Each problem is implemented in a separate TypeScript file, and the solutions are designed to be efficient and easy to understand.
+The problems are selected based on their popularity and relevance as of January 2025.

+You can find the complete list of problems on LeetCode [here](https://leetcode.com/problemset/?listId=wpwgkgt&page=1).

 ## Problem List